jgstr/twitchwebsub/README.md

 3. To rely on an external API
 4. To make it as scalable and resilient as possible (thus the somewhat overly engineered design)

-Let's say you have a Twitch account and like certain streams and stream.
+Let's say you have a Twitch account and like certain streams and users.
 You can use this Desktop/Curl app to receive certain follow and stream updates from users and store that information in a database.

 So if user CapnHowdy (with ID 90210) has a new follower, you will receive an update from Twitch with the information.